What is Mindfulness?

-If you police your thought processes, you notice that many of the thoughts that linger (and that you did not invite into your mind) are negative or hurtful to you.
+If you police your thought processes, you notice that many of the thoughts that linger (and you did not invite into your mind) are negative or hurtful.
 If you don’t believe me, try this out.

 You have just come out of an interview for your dream job and I say either;

 You have no chance of getting that job.
-You are way too stupid, and a fool for even attending for an interview, I bet they are laughing at you right now.
+You are way too stupid and a fool for even attending an interview; I bet they are laughing at you right now.

-Which will have the biggest impact on you and which will you remember and mull over later on this evening?
-I am sure you would not spend hours analysing she said I’ve done well.
+Which will have the biggest impact on you, and which will you remember and mull over later this evening?
+I am sure you would not spend hours analysing.
+She said I’ve done well.
 Rather, you could spend hours or weeks going over she said I was stupid and getting laughed at.
-What does she know, I hate her!
+What does she know?
+I hate her!

-If you were mindful and my really rude comment popped into your mind uninvited, you could observe the thought and mentally note, I am having a thought about what Elaine said to me, and bring your attention back to what you were doing.
+If you were mindful and my insulting comment popped into your mind uninvited, you could observe the thought and mentally note, I am having a thought about what Elaine said to me and bring your attention back to what you were doing.

 How mindfulness helps

-If you can bring your attention to what is taking place in this moment, you might discover that you are okay.
-Right this very second you are reading words that I have written.
-If you can expand your attention to your environment, are you outside, or at home, is it hot or cold, what do you hear?
-If you can do this, you are being mindful.
+If you can bring your attention to what is taking place now, you might discover that you are okay.
+Right, this very second, you are reading words that I have written.
+If you can expand your attention to your environment, are you outside or at home, is it hot or cold, what do you hear?
+If you can do this, you are mindful.